trendmicro/conformity-migration-tool/README.md

 2) Start a shell/terminal on the folder you just created or chosen.

-3) Create a python3 virtual environment (minimum: python v3.7)
+3) Create a python3 virtual environment
     ```
     python3 -m venv .venv
     ```